shazbits/P4Gutter/README.md

 #### Additional Commands
 <kbd>Annotations</kbd><br>

+Note: This feature has not been tested in Sublime Text 2.

 This opens a new file to display Perforce annotations with change list number and user name prefixed to each line.
 Run the ```P4 Annotations``` command from the Sublime command palette;
 or you can add a key binding to the ```p4_annotation``` command in your "Key Bindings - User" file, like: